 - Heat oven to 350 degrees to heat tortillas.

-- Heat tortillas while chicken is cooking.
+- Heat tortillas while the chicken is cooking.
 Stack or wrap in foil.
-Heat in 350-degree oven for about 15 minutes.
-(OR heat tortillas in microwave: wrap stack loosely in paper towels.
+Heat in a 350-degree oven for about 15 minutes.
+(OR heat tortillas in a microwave: wrap stack loosely in paper towels.
 Cook on high heat for about 1/2 to 1 minute.)

 - Heat oven to 400 degrees.
 Spray a large cookie sheet or jelly roll pan with vegetable spray.